petepm/petepm.github.io/music/songs-these-are-songs/cliff-driver.md

 ## Lyrics

->What was the mistake that brought me back here?
+>What was the mistake that brought me back here?<br>
-I'm feeling like I'm running out of air
+I'm feeling like I'm running out of air<br>
-A voluntary torturous affair
+A voluntary torturous affair<br>
 I'm floating in this poison to become unaware
 >
-Focused negativity
+Focused negativity<br>
-Can clear this sphere of confusion surrounding me
+Can clear this sphere of confusion surrounding me<br>
-Long have I gone with nobody catching my drift
+Long have I gone with nobody catching my drift<br>
 I'm driving off of a cliff
 >
-This commodity
+This commodity<br>
-So many locks but never the proper key
+So many locks but never the proper key<br>
-Lost in my mind I'll sit here and wait for the shift I'm driving off of a cliff
+Lost in my mind I'll sit here and wait for the shift<br>
+I'm driving off of a cliff
 >
-Got to slide
+Got to slide<br>
-Back inside
+Back inside<br>
 Why go through this ritual when we are only trying to fuck?
 >
-Don't be shy
+Don't be shy<br>
-Make that face and sell it
+Make that face and sell it<br>
-Drive away
+Drive away<br>
 Building layers of some
 >
-Insulation
+Insulation<br>
 Just get me my guitar and I'll play myself a solo just for fun
 >
-I'm trying to evolve my own amusement
+I'm trying to evolve my own amusement<br>
-Ears won't stop ringing from all the cover bands singing Feel like a drone
+Ears won't stop ringing from all the cover bands singing<br>
+Feel like a drone
 >
-Ooh, ooh yeah I just don't fit in anywhere
+Ooh, ooh yeah I just don't fit in anywhere<br>
-It's getting hard to defend
+It's getting hard to defend<br>
 And I don't think that I can train myself to care
 >
-I'm driving away, driving away
+I'm driving away, driving away<br>
-I'm done with wasting my hearing if you got nothin' to say I'm driving away
+I'm done with wasting my hearing if you got nothin' to say<br>
+I'm driving away<br>
-I'm leaving tonight in the rain
+I'm leaving tonight in the rain<br>
-It takes its toll on my so-called soul
+It takes its toll on my so-called soul<br>
 It's driving me insane
 >
-It kills me to be happy
+It kills me to be happy<br>
-No productivity
+No productivity<br>
-So unhip, just want to quit
+So unhip, just want to quit<br>
 Done with this industry
 >
-Done with mistakes that will lead here
+Done with mistakes that will lead here<br>
-Getting out and getting fresh air
+Getting out and getting fresh air<br>
-Waking up from this nightmare
+Waking up from this nightmare<br>
-Driving off a cliff!
+Driving off a cliff!<br>
-Focusing, become aware
+Focusing, become aware<br>
 Driving up a giant fucking cliff, yeah!